 Put down the cotton swab and step away from the mirror.
 Your ear doesn’t need a housekeeper because typically your ears are self-cleaning.
 When you move your jaw, the wax moves along the ear canal to the opening where it can either dry up, flake off or fall out.
 It’s only necessary to clean when there is an excess.

 Where we get in trouble is when we fuss with it, using cotton swabs, our fingers and even paperclips to try and scrape it out ourselves.
 Doing so can cause blockages and health problems.
-In fact, according to the American Academy of Otolaryngology – Head and Neck Surgery Foundation, nearly 12 million Americans a year seek medical care for problems with cerumen.
+In fact, according to Dr. Singh and Dr. Sevy from the National Institute of Health, nearly 12 million Americans a year seek medical care for problems with cerumen.
 Impaction is one of the common causes of hearing loss.

 How to self-treat excessive earwax